-Before arriving in Burgundy, French Chef Kevin Roehrig worked for three years alongside Rasmus Kofoed at Geranium in Copenhagen, a world class 3* star restaurant, leading the way with its innovative organic approach to the use of vegetables, foraged plants and herbs.
-Kevin’s cuisine is a re-interpretation of the Burgundy classics, applying a lighter touch, and making full use of the wonderful selection of fresh organic vegetables that are available on his doorstep at Dijon market.
+Before arriving in Burgundy, French Chef Kevin Roehrig worked for three years at Geranium in Copenhagen, a world class restaurant, leading the way with its innovative organic approach to the use of vegetables, foraged plants and herbs.
+Kevin’s cuisine is a re-interpretation of the Burgundy classics, applying a lighter touch.
+And of course, not forgetting the mustard!